Yu Darvish's possible Rangers farewell doesn't quite go as planned

 Darvish in 2017

-Darvish was coming off a three-start stretch in which he had a 2.86 ERA and his last start prior to Friday, he matched a season high with eight innings in which he struck out 12 against the Rays.
+Darvish was coming off a three-start stretch in which he had a 2.86 ERA, and in his last start prior to Friday, he matched a season high with eight innings in which he struck out 12 against the Rays.

-He’s pitched well at times this season, allowing one run and one hit in seven innings in a win against the Astros on June 12 and pitched seven scoreless two-hit innings with 10 strikeouts in Yankee Stadium 11 days later.
+He has pitched well at times this season, allowing one run and one hit in seven innings in a win against the Astros on June 12 and pitching seven scoreless two-hit innings with 10 strikeouts in Yankee Stadium 11 days later.

 Globe Life Park in Arlington has been a trouble spot for Darvish this season.
 He has a 5.38 ERA in 12 home starts this season, compared to a 2.49 ERA in 10 road starts.